 How to express plural in Catalan Sign Language

-Catalan Sign Language uses five basic ways to express singular or plural nouns:
+Catalan Sign Language uses five basic ways to express singular or plural forms:

 1. Free morphemes